 Tags: Music

 The KTRU Outdoor Show w/ Ratatat, 120 Days, Despot, The Dimes, and Moxie starts shortly.
 They’ve moved the event inside, for obvious reasons.
-More info on the event and parking can be found at KTRU’s website.

 Tags: Music